Friday, September 6, 2024

 I loved my ten months in Didsbury, which were the most "successful” of my 13 years in ministry.
 Although it is a tiny shell of its former status today – it seems to be a branch congregation of the United Church in Olds, which is 20 km north of Didsbury – Knox United was a going concern when I was there.
 Close to 100 people filled the sanctuary each Sunday.
 About 20 children took part in Sunday School.
 There were two youth groups – Junior and Senior – and Board meetings seemed like major events.

-I learned I could write sermons each week, attend various committee meetings, walk with grieving families, help with the two youth groups, and sometimes be a presence of the Spirit of Love, which we call God, in this community of about Didsbury, a town of 4,000 people that is just west of the main north/south highway in Alberta between Calgary and Edmonton.
+I learned I could write sermons each week, attend various committee meetings, walk with grieving families, help with the two youth groups, and sometimes be a presence of the Spirit of Love, which we call God, in Didsbury, a town of 4,000 people that is just west of the main north/south highway in Alberta between Calgary and Edmonton.

-In February of 2010, I took the first of two weeks of vacation from this posting at my sister Catherine’s condo in Edmonton.
-This was when I created this blog.
+In February of 2010, I took the first of two weeks of vacation from this posting at my sister Catherine’s condo in Edmonton, which is when I created this blog.
 So, if you navigate through the months on this blog to February 2010, you will find 23 entries, which represent my work there from September 2009 through February 2010.

 This blog had remained dormant since December 30, 2013, when I left Borderlands for Mill Woods United in Edmonton.
 But last month, I added a Reflection I delivered at Wesley United in Rockglen SK at the closing worship service there; and today, I add this entry.
 I doubt I will add to it very often -- or perhaps ever following today.

 Coming to Didsbury presented its own challenges to me.
-I first had to wrap my mind around a rural, Alberta posting, something which my friend and member of the Education and Students Committee (and whose name I cannot remember!) helped to convince me.
+I first had to wrap my mind around a rural, Alberta posting, something which a friend and member of the Toronto Education and Students Committee (and whose name I cannot remember!) helped to convince me.
 [He was a member of Trinity-St. Paul's United at Bloor and Spadina].
-Then, I had to give up my wonderful apartment in The Beach at Violet and Leuty St, buy a storage locker in which to put most of my things, take garbage to a stinking depot with my brother Andrew, and put five suitcases of stuff on the plane to Edmonton.
+Then, I had to give up my wonderful apartment in The Beach at Violet and Leuty St, buy a storage locker in which to put most of my things, and put five suitcases of stuff on the plane to Edmonton.

 The next morning, August 30, I set out early west along Highway 27 towards Sundre to see if I could spot mountains (I could not) and then headed to Knox United for the last Sunday service to occur before I began my work.
 I was delighted to meet Rev. Nancy, her husband Brad, their four-year-old son Zack, and their infant Jessa.
 The service was ably led by Nancy Blain, and I felt immediately at home.